siddou/siddou.github.io/_posts/2021-03-09-aws-solutions-architect-notes.md

 ### Storage Gateway

-Enables hybrid storage between on-premises storage environments and the AWS Cloud.
+- Enables hybrid storage between on-premises storage environments and the AWS Cloud.
 The Storage Gateway virtual appliance connects directly to your local infrastructure as a file server, as a volume, or as a virtual tape library (VTL)
+- Tape Gateway enables you to replace using physical tapes on-premises with virtual tapes in AWS without changing existing backup workflows.
+- it is not suitable for transferring large sets of data to AWS

 - **File Gateway** (nfs) - For flat files, stored directly on S3
 - **Volume Gateway** (isci)